 The Registrar’s Office email address is firstname.lastname@example.org.

 In order to insure timely processing, you are encouraged to submit your choices as soon as possible before your scheduled registration date.
 Late requests received after the dates and times listed below will be processed when the staff is available.

-- For Summer courses we must receive your course selections no later than 4:00 p.m.
-EST on Thursday, April 4.
+- For summer courses we must receive your course selections no later than 3:00 p.m.
+EST on Friday, March 29.